puppetlabs/puppet-docs/source/puppet/3.5/reference/modules_installing.markdown

     # puppet module install puppetlabs-apache

-{% comment %}

-### Installing From Another Module Repository

-The module tool can install modules from other repositories that mimic the Forge's interface.
-To do this, change the [`module_repository`](/references/latest/configuration.html#modulerepository) setting in [`puppet.conf`](./config_file_main.html) or specify a repository on the command line with the `--module_repository` option.
-The value of this setting should be the base URL of the repository; the default value, which uses the Forge, is `http://forge.puppetlabs.com`.

-After setting the repository, follow the instructions above for installing from the Forge.

-    # puppet module install --module_repository http://dev-forge.example.com puppetlabs-apache

-{% endcomment %}

 ### Installing From a Release Tarball

 To install a module from a release tarball, specify the path to the tarball instead of the module name.